How to Create Your Author Website

 Step 7.
 Capture Site Visitors

-Many author sites use a lead magnet to capture email addresses.
-You might offer content giveaways such as a chapter of your new book to compel visitors to subscribe to your list.
+Some author sites use a lead magnet to capture email addresses.
+For example, you might offer content giveaways such as a chapter of your new book to compel visitors to subscribe to your list.

 In our experience, most authors are told to “do email marketing,” but the reality is many authors don’t follow through.
-It is fine to add an email signup form or pop-up to collect emails, and then decide at a later date if you want to send emails or not.
+It is fine to add an email signup form or pop-up to collect emails, and then at a later date, decide if you want to send emails or not.

 Step 8.
 Keep Content Current

 Remove content if it becomes irrelevant.
 If your last book appearance was three years ago, consider hiding your Events page until it’s needed again.
-Set a calendar reminder for an annual website review.
+And set a calendar reminder for an annual website review.